 Speaking another language is a great skill to have but it does take time, patience and money.
-Here are 10 simple resources I found really helpful for learning Spanish and they are all FREE!
-Most of them are really easy to find or organise and some are as straightforward as using the sights and sounds around you but each will help you to understand and speak Spanish quickly if you cant afford to take lessons.
+Here are 10 simple resources I found really helpful for learning Spanish for FREE!
+They are really easy to find or organise and each will help you to understand and speak Spanish quickly if you cant afford to take lessons.

 If you are moving to Spain or planning to spend some time traveling here, I really recommend that you learn some Spanish.
 Not everyone speaks English and it’s really helpful to know at least some Spanish language basics.

 I took a beginners class at language school when I moved to Madrid but also used all of these resources and they really made a difference.
-If you want to learn Spanish (but have no cash) check out the list below for my top 10 ways you can learn Spanish for free and really immerse yourself into Spanish life.
+If you want to learn Spanish (but have little or no cash) check out the list below for my top 10 ways you can learn Spanish for free and really immerse yourself into Spanish life.

 10 free resources for learning Spanish